You and your doctor will work

 radiation oncologist, or

-Colorectal cancer comes back after surgery in about half of people who have surgery
+Colorectal cancer comes back in about half of people who have surgery

 Colorectal Cancer, Metastatic and Recurrent.

 Finding out that you have cancer can change your life.
 You may feel like your world has turned upside down and you have lost all control.
 Talking with family, friends, or a counselor can really help.
 Ask your doctor about support groups.
 Or call the American Cancer Society (1-800-227-2345) or visit its website at www.cancer.org.

 To learn more about colon and rectal cancer, go to the website of the National Cancer Institute at www.cancer.gov/cancertopics/types/colon-and-rectal.